-The 2013 Lexus GS ranks 6 out of 15 Luxury Large Cars.
-This ranking is based on our analysis of 11 published reviews and test drives of the Lexus GS, and our analysis of reliability and safety data.
+The 2015 Lexus GS ranks 2 out of 17 Upscale Midsize Cars.
+This ranking is based on our analysis of published reviews and test drives of the Lexus GS, as well as reliability and safety data.

 Other Cars to Consider

 Critics love the Audi A6’s engaging handling, attractive interior design and superb cabin build quality.
 The A6 also has a lower starting price than the GS 350, and the base model gets excellent fuel economy.

 The Mercedes-Benz E-Class’ supple ride and powerful engine options appeal to many test drivers.
 The E-Class also has a very large trunk compared with its rivals, and auto writers love its rich cabin materials and handsome interior styling.